clld/glottolog3/RELEASING.md

 - register sql dump download in `glottolog3/releases.ini` by adding a new section for the release or updating the md5 hash of the sql dump for a bugfix release with the data from downloads.json.
 - `clld-llod` ?
-- update the landing page with the new ZENODO DOI
+- update `glottolog3.util.DOI` with the new ZENODO DOI

 - draft release of clld/glottolog3
   - commit all changes to glottolog3